 Me or the reader

-Yes me or the reader, what the readers think when they read your blog post?
-Was it interesting, worth sharing, informative, amazing and great?
+Yes, me or the reader, what the readers think when they read your blog post?
+Was it exciting, worth sharing, informative, unusual, and exceptional?
 After feedback, you make improvements and adjustments.

 Your readers are the most valuable assets of your content writing business so, trust them and respect their comments.
 Now move to the next step.

 Including your competitors, employers, clients, and community members, are they appreciating and admiring your efforts?
 If yes, then go on, the future is yours.
 If not, find the reasons and try to remove them.

 Now the last question is why to do content writing?

 The answer is to promote human values, to increase visibility, to motivate and inspire, to educate, to guide, to counsel, to spread the fragrance of life so that you fulfill the responsibility of the responsible content writer.